Grotta di Lourdes

 Grotta di Lourdes (also Grotta della Madonna di Lourdes) is an artificial cave in the Vatican gardens.
 It was built in 1902–1905 and is a replica of the Lourdes Grotto in France.
-The context of building this grotto is the vision of the Madonna that a young girl, Bernadette Soubirous, experienced 18 times.
+The context of building this grotto is the vision of the Madonna that a young girl, Bernadette Soubirous, allegedly experienced 18 times.
 Prior to that the Pope had promulgated the dogma of the Immaculate Conception in 1854.

 Pope Francis, two days after his election as Roman Pontiff, visited the Grotto of Our Lady of Lourdes on the afternoon of 15 March 2013 and offered prayers before the statue of the Virgin Mary.

 Background

 The historical context of creating a grotto in the Vatican Gardens is that on 8 December 1854 the dogma of the Immaculate Conception was proclaimed by Pope Pius IX at a column of the Piazza di Spagna adorned with a statue of the Madonna or Virgin Mary.
 The context of the dogma was further accentuated by the visionary message given by the Madonna to Bernadette Soubirous, a young girl of 14, that "She" was the "Immaculate Conception" and that a shrine should be established for her at Massabielle near Lourdes.
 This visionary message had appeared to Soubirous 18 times.

 Pope Leo XIII called for a copy of the Grotto of Lourdes to be built and blessed in the Vatican Gardens where the clergy reside, meet and hold liturgical celebrations.
 On 1 June 1902, the Bishop of Tarbes and Lourdes, François-Xavier Schoepfer, presented the Grotto di Lourdes to Pope Leo XIII in the penultimate year of his pontificate.
 The reproduction in the Vatican Gardens was made by Constantine Sneider of the Apostolic Palaces.
 The medallion inscribed at the entrance to the grotto, made by Sneider, shows the images of both popes.
 Building of the Grotto was facilitated by the Missionaries of the Immaculate Conception throughout the Catholic world.
 The inaugural function was attended by cardinals, bishops and a large audience when Bishop Schoepfer recorded the universal value of the gift.
 A formal consecration was held on 28 March 1905 by Pius X when his successor Pius XI was also present.